onmygenius/wpupsell/apps/plugin/readme.txt

 == Description ==

-WPUpsell uses advanced AI technology to analyze your products and customer behavior, providing intelligent product recommendations that increase your average order value.
+UpSell AI uses advanced AI technology to analyze your products and customer behavior, providing intelligent product recommendations that increase your average order value.

 **Features:**